 A Family Guide to Travelling Around Dublin

-When you choose your accommodation, picking a central location like O’Callaghan Stephen’s Green Hotel gives you more freedom to explore.
+When you choose your family accommodation, picking a central location like The Green Hotel or The Davenport Hotel gives you more freedom to explore.
 Dublin has a whole host of transport options to make your stay easier.
 If you’re planning to use public transport a lot during your visit, you should take a look at the Leap Visitor Card.
 This handy card gives you unlimited travel on some of the most popular ways to get around for one, three, or seven days, even covering the Airlink Bus that connects the airport with the city centre.

 If you’re already planning how your family will get around Dublin, there are five main options you have to choose from.

 If you want to combine sightseeing with getting around the city, a hop on hop off bus tour is ideal.
-There are several different operators to choose from but with a carefully planned itinerary you’ll be able to see all the sights on your list with minimal walking.
-It’s a great choice for families as the open top buses provide excellent views as you get around.
+There are several different operators to choose from but with a carefully planned itinerary, you’ll be able to see all the sights on your list with minimal walking.
+It’s a great choice for families as the open-top buses provide excellent views as you get around.
 The audio guides provide entertainment too.
-Stop 21 of the CityScape tour is right alongside St Stephen’s Green and close to the O’Callaghan Hotel Dublin.
+Stop 21 of the CityScape tour is right alongside St Stephen’s Green and close to the The Green Hotel.

-The modern trams, known as LUAS, provide you with a quick, comfortable way to get from A to B. At the moment, there’s only two lines – Red and Green – so depending on your daily plans, it might not be the best option for you.
-You can use you Leap card on the trams though, allowing you to swap to other transport without paying out again when needed.
-Both lines pass close by St Stephen’s Green, so you’ll only have a short walk if you’re staying at O’Callaghan Stephen’s Green Hotel.
+The modern trams, known as LUAS, provide you with a quick, comfortable way to get from A to B. At the moment, there are only two lines – Red and Green – so depending on your daily plans, it might not be the best option for you.
+You can use your Leap Card on the trams though, allowing you to swap to other transport without paying out again when needed.
+Both lines pass close by St Stephen’s Green, so you’ll only have a short walk if you’re staying at The Green Hotel.

 Picking city centre accommodation means that you can explore much of Dublin on foot.
 The city’s filled with attractions and interesting sights that will captivate children, ensuring they’re entertained as you walk along the paths.
 With a plan in mind, it’s easy to break up longer walks into smaller, manageable chunks if you have younger children.